May 24, 2023

 A sample cartoon from the June 1954 issue.
 Taken by Brigid Christison.
 Artist unknown.

-Though much of the information that would have been included in the bulletins is accessible online, this information is decentralized, and the efforts are run by individuals rather than organizations.
-For example, the “Unemployed/Underemployed Paleontologist Support Group” on facebook is a great way to find job listings, but only if the job posters and applicants both know about and use the group.
-A centralized newsletter, blog, zine, or news bulletin run by SVP would go a long way to help members connect with each other and find information to assist with their research.
+Though much of the information that would have been included in the bulletins is accessible online, it’s decentralized and run by individuals rather than organizations.
+For example, the “Unemployed/Underemployed Paleontologist Support Group” on Facebook is a great way to find job listings, but only if the job posters and applicants both know about the group.
+The website formerly known as Twitter was also a vital source of news for palaeontologists, but as social media platforms fall apart it’s becoming more and more difficult to keep up to date with the latest palaeo news.

 Further Reading